DumplingYu/AutoAuth-YKPS/README.md

 # AutoAuth-YKPS
-An automatic login scirpt for *YKPS*.
+An automatic login Python scirpt for *YKPS*.

 Python Version: **3.5.1**